TestCentricity/testcentricity_web/README.md

 You can ensure that Appium Server is running by including `-p run_appium` in your command line:

     cucumber -p ipad_pro_12_15_sim -p landscape -p run_appium

+If you are running locally hosted mobile web tests using version 1.x of Appium server, you must include `-p appium_1x` in your command line:

+    cucumber -p ipad_pro_12_15_sim -p landscape -p run_appium -p appium_1x

 The following command specifies that Cucumber will run tests against a remotely hosted Safari web browser running on a macOS